franckalbinet/gis-training-jelsa/master-course/src/acquiring-and-preparing.md

 Your tasks:
 * Select by attribute value (open the attribute table, identify if country name is available, and filter, ...)
 * Perform a spatial query (points within Romania country boundaries)
+* Check visually that you get the same selected points
+* Save the selection as a new shapefile layer

 ### 1. Opening a shapefile